Meet us at ShopTalk Europe, Booth L46

 Distribute Your Content

-Posting a blog and leaving it at that won’t get the results you want.
+Publishing a blog and leaving it at that won’t get the results you want.
 In SaaS content marketing, distribution is just as important as creation.
 You need to reach as many potential clients as possible, and here are three main platforms where you can share it:

 • Owned channels (your email list, website, or blog)